What to do, not how to do is the central question for leaders

 Importantly – society, markets, consumers, technology change all the time, and at an increasingly accelerating pace.
 This means that your assumptions must continually be tested and validated, and change over time, or they risk becoming obsolete and invalid to the detriment of the firm.

-Having a thinking partner can be emmensely valuable in this process – to question your assumptions and test your hypotheses.
-To help you crystalize “what to do” and “what not to do.”
+Having a thinking partner can be immensely valuable in this process – to question your assumptions and test your hypotheses.
+To help you crystallize “what to do” and “what not to do.”
 It is the critical first step before determining “how to do”.
 When you know where you are going, how to get there is a relatively straightforward task.

 Throughout my career, I have protected and enhanced corporate reputations, saved or avoided millions for the organisations I’ve worked for and billions for the industries I’ve represented, and driven growth and profitability.
-All this was achieved by setting clear objectives in support of the business results we wanted.
+All this was achieved by having a clear vision and setting objectives that support the business results we wanted.

 If you need a thinking partner to help you determine what you need to do, get in touch with me.